Rapperswil-Jona: Train

+The S5 and S15 of ZVV are operated by Swiss Federal Railways, whereas the S4, S6 and S17 (Tarifverbund Ostwind), S40 (Tarifverbund Schwyz), and the IR Voralpen-Express are operated by Südostbahn (SOB).

+History

+Prior to the 10 December 2023 timetable change, service over the Rapperswil-Ziegelbrücke railway line east of Rapperswil-Jona was provided by the S6 and InterRegio Voralpen-Express, which combined for a half-hourly service to Uznach.
+While the S6 called at all stations, the Voralpen-Express did not serve Blumenau.
+With the upgrade from single track to double-track between Uznach and Schmerikon (constructed between 2021 and 2023), Rapperswil received two additional S-Bahn services.
+The S4, which followed a circle route between 2013 and 2023, was rerouted to run between Sargans and Rapperswil via St. Gallen.
+This line does not call at stations between Uznach and Rapperswil.
+Additionally, a new line, the S17, began operations between Sargans and Rapperswil via Ziegelbrücke (calling at all stations between Uznach and Rapperswil).
+The scheduled call at Schmerikon of the Voralpen-Express was suspended in December 2023.

 Bus

 The municipality is served by a local bus service, Stadtbus Rapperswil-Jona, provided since 2008 by the Verkehrsbetriebe Zürichsee und Oberland (VZO).
-In addition, Schneider Busbetriebe operates line 622 to Wagen (continues to St. Gallenkappel/Wattwil) and line 621 to Buech/St. Dyonis.
-Bus services are as follows:
+In addition, Schneider Busbetriebe operates line 622 to Wagen (continues to St. Gallenkappel/Wattwil) and, since December 2023, bus line 995 from Jona to Hummelberg and Buechstrasse Ost.
+As of the December 2023 timetable change the bus services are as follows:

+History

+Until the timetable change on 10 December 2023, bus line 621 (operated by Schneider) ran between Rapperswil railway station and Jona, Buechstrasse Ost.
+This line stopped operations due to the increase in frequency of line 622, which mostly uses the same route.
+Line 995 operated between Rapperswil railway station and Hummelberg, but its leg between Kreuz (Jona railway station) and Rapperswil railway station was truncated in December 2023 for the same reason.
+Line 995 now also serves the leg from Jona Center to Jona, Buechstrasse Ost, formerly operated by line 621.

 Boat

 Rapperswil harbour is adjacent to the old town of Rapperswil and Rapperswil railway station.
-Lake shipping services of the Zürichsee-Schifffahrtsgesellschaft (ZSG) provide routes to Zürich and other lakeside towns on Lake Zürich.
+Lake shipping services of the Zürichsee-Schifffahrtsgesellschaft (ZSG) provide routes to Zurich and other lakeside towns on Lake Zurich.
 Most boats of ZSG dock Ufenau island near Rapperswil harbour.

 During summer, there is a ferry across Obersee.
 The ferry connects a pier near the University of Applied Sciences Rapperswil (now part of OST), just south of Rapperswil railway station, with Lachen and Altendorf in the canton of Schwyz.

 Private transport

 As of 2016, an average of 26,000 road vehicles cross the Seedamm causeway and the Bahnhofstrasse in Rapperswil every day.
 Rapperswil-Jona is expected to participate as the first Swiss city in a pilot project for so-called Mobility pricing in order to relieve the traffic on road and rail during rush hours.